gsbirch/gsbirch.github.io/partyshooter.md

     - Maximum player name length is now 16 characters
     - Entering nothing into the address/port inputs will now default to localhost:7777
 - Weapons
-    - Added the shotgun weapon
+    - Added the melon (shoot a bunch of seeds in a cone!)
     - Pizza now explodes with more projectiles in a sphere
     - Pizza now explodes upon any collision
     - Goo ball from fish and pizza projectile now both kill players